-- 1 teaspoon baking powder
+- 1 tsp baking powder

-- 1 teaspoon salt
+- 1 tsp salt

-- 2 tablespoons unsweetened cocoa powder
+- 2 tbsp unsweetened cocoa powder

 - 1/2 cup butter

-- 1 teaspoon vanilla
+- 1 tsp vanilla

-- about 2 cups icing sugar (less or more to your taste)
+- 2 cups icing sugar

-Step 1: Preheat oven to 350 degrees F. Line muffin tins with cupcake liners.
+- Preheat oven to 350 degrees F. Line muffin tins with cupcake liners.

-Step 2.
-Sift together the cake flour, baking powder, and salt into a bowl and set aside.
+- Sift together the cake flour, baking powder, and salt into a bowl and set aside.
 In another smaller bowl, mix food coloring (or Beet Juice) and cocoa powder to form a paste and try to remove all the lumps and set aside.

-Step 3: In a large bowl, beat butter and sugar together until light and fluffy.
+- In a large bowl, beat butter and sugar together until light and fluffy.
 Beat in eggs, one at a time.
 Beat in vanilla and the red cocoa paste, scraping down the bowl with a spatula as you go.
 Add one-third of the flour mixture to the butter mixture, beat well, then beat in half of the buttermilk.
 Beat in another third of flour mixture, then second half of buttermilk.
 End with the last third of the flour mixture, beat until well combined, making sure to scrape down the bowl with a spatula.

-Step 4: In a small bowl but deeper bowl mix vinegar and baking soda.
+- In a small bowl but deeper bowl mix vinegar and baking soda.
 Add vinegar mixture to the cake batter and stir well to combine.
 (This is the step that really makes the red color of the cake pop) Fill cupcake baking tin lined with cupcake holders 3/4 full.

-Step 5: Place muffin in your preheated oven.
+- Place muffin in your preheated oven.
 Bake for approximately 20- 23 minutes.
 (I have one of those funky ovens that does not heat evenly so you may want to turn or check on your cupcakes midway) The cupcakes are done when you are able to pat the tops and the cake springs back up or if toothpick comes out clean after you put it in the middle of the cupcake.

-Step 6: Cool the cupcakes for 10 minutes on a wire rack and then remove and allow to cool completely before frosting.
+- Cool the cupcakes for 10 minutes on a wire rack and then remove and allow to cool completely before frosting.

-Step 7: Procedure to make the cream cheese frosting: In a large bowl mix cream cheese, butter, vanilla and icing sugar until well blended.
+- Procedure to make the cream cheese frosting: In a large bowl mix cream cheese, butter, vanilla and icing sugar until well blended.
 Place frosting into a piping bag and frost cupcakes, decorate with cute little holiday ornaments and enjoy.